-Theresa is a partner and serves as co-chair of the Payment Systems industry team.
+Theresa is a partner and serves as co-chair of the Payments Systems & Fintech industry team.
 She is also a member of the Litigation and Employment practices.

 Theresa’s payments systems practice encompasses the spectrum of legal needs on the acquiring side of the industry, ranging from regulatory and compliance advice to the transactional aspects of rolling out new products to adversarial fights.
 A litigator by training, Theresa represents processors, ISOs, and payment facilitators in disputes over chargebacks, reserves, data breaches, and merchant non-solicitation, with lawsuits ranging from one-off merchant fights to nationwide class actions.
 She has extensive experience handling government investigations of payments companies by the Federal Trade Commission, Consumer Financial Protection Bureau, and state attorneys general.
 On the compliance and regulatory side, Theresa advises clients on card brand rules, including complex issues regarding surcharging, convenience fees, and cash discounting programs.
 In addition, bringing her experience in defending government investigations to bear, Theresa advises acquirers on underwriting and risk monitoring practices to manage their merchant portfolios.
 A significant portion of her practice is devoted to assisting payments clients in rolling out new products by advising on compliance in design and implementation and drafting the foundational contracts needed to forge new partnerships.